-Ventilation on vegetable farms includes systems to move air in and out of produce storage areas as well as occupied areas.
+Ventilation includes systems to move air in and out of produce storage areas as well as occupied areas.
 Measures to save energy will typically require capital expenditures, therefore these measures are best applied to areas where the fans operate for more than 20 hours weekly, on average.
 The measures below are listed from least to most costly, though cost will vary depending on the details for a specific farm.

 Continue reading to learn about reducing ventilation energy costs in the following areas:

 A simple energy-saving change is to setup controls so that fans only run when needed.

 Oftentimes the cheapest way to reduce ventilation energy costs is to manage fan scheduling using controls.
 Controls can be as simple as a timer or as complex as a computer-based system.
 In most cases, the simpler and cheaper timer control is preferable.
 In some cases, simple thermostats can be added in addition to a timer.
 This will avoid over-operation of the fan when required temperatures are met.